Finite-round quantum error correction on symmetric quantum sensors: Technical calculations: Binomial identities

-\end{lemma} \begin{proof} To prove this lemma, we use the method of generating functions.
+\end{lemma} Note that when $s > n$, the above summations are equal to zero because of the falling factorials. \begin{proof} To prove this lemma, we use the method of generating functions.
 Consider the generating function $f(x) = (1+x)^n.$ Expanding $f(x)$ as a power series in $x$ using the binomial theorem, we see that